diogoaltoe/openai-python/README.md

   - Consider specific exception scenarios to handle it.
 - `Token Counter`
   - Counts how many tokens exist in the input, estimate the output tokens, and then select a proper model to use it.
+- `Chatbot UI`
+  - Frontend application in HTML, CSS and Javascript to interaction with the solution.

 ## Installation